-As a software engineer, I’ve worked at Google Zürich, and at Improbable in London; before all this, I ran a small indie game dev studio for almost a decade.
-I also taught Computer Graphics at my university; I’ve written a textbook based on my lectures.
+In the more distant past I founded and ran a small indie game dev studio for almost a decade.
+I also taught Computer Graphics at my university.

-Here are some things I’ve made and written over the years.
+Here are some of the things I’ve made over the years.

 Fast-Paced Multiplayer: A series of articles about Client-Side Prediction, and the architecture of fast-paced client-server multiplayer games.
 This series has become one of the main references on the topic found on the Internet.

-Pathfinding Demystified: A series of articles about pathfinding in general and the A* algorithm in particular.
+Pathfinding Demystified: A series of articles about pathfinding, focusing on the A* algorithm.

 Emulator-Backed Remakes: A proof of concept of a revolutionary way to make remakes of old games.